-Counting of multiple directorships: the ECB takes a conservative approach to counting.
-Directorships held by a single appointee in each of the entities A to E in the example below will count as two directorships (the directorships held by the appointee in entities A, B and C will count as one directorship and the directorships held by the appointee in entities A, D and E will also count as one directorship, because entity A has a qualifying holding in entities D and E).
+Counting of multiple directorships: the ECB takes into account the consolidated situation (based on the accounting scope of consolidation) in its approach to counting.

+Directorships held by a single appointee in each of the entities A to E in the example below will count as two directorships (the directorships held by the appointee in entities A, B and C will count as one directorship.
+The directorships held by the appointee in entities D and E will also count as one directorship, because qualifying holdings within a group count as one).